 - Tip # 2: Lead by example.
 Good leaders must lead by example - no one likes a hypocritical leader or boss, right?
 If procedures are put in place to benefit the processes used in the company, they need to be followed through from start to finish.
-If you ever watched the American comedy series The Office, portrayed by Andy Buckley, you know he’s the worst boss ever.
-The main character, Michael is nosy, selfish, and an inconsiderate boss– definitely not someone you’d want to call the leader of the company.
+If you ever watched the American comedy series The Office, you know Steve Carell’s boss is Michael Scott and he is pretty much the worst boss ever.
+He is nosy, selfish, and inconsiderate– definitely not someone you’d want to call the leader of the company.
 A boss should be a role model for his employees, and it is safe to stay, he didn’t lead by example.

 Don’t be like Michael from The Office.
 Here are five ways you can excel as a leader:

-- Get your hands dirty.
-Get out on the production floor and get your hands dirty (we’ll talk more in detail about this in a minute).
+- Get out on the production floor and get your hands dirty (we’ll talk more in detail about this in a minute).
 When employees see the leader or initiator of the 5S launch willing to get up to their elbows in something that’s “not their job,” per se, you’ll lead by example.